Cologler/anyioc-python/README.md

 ### Features

-By default, you can use methods to register with lifetime:
+By default, you can use methods of `ServiceProvider` to register with lifetime:

 * `register_singleton(key, factory)`
 * `register_scoped(key, factory)`